tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 the lib changed, there will be an error when the programm will be run.
 To create a library, simply compile code without a main routine and process the resulting `.o` with `ar` or `ld`.

+**PICode** : position-independant code (for libraries).
+Every global data in the code are accessed with an extra indirection (an offset or a pointer).
+At runtime, the offset can be changed to still be able to access such data.
+Useful for shared libraries.